A complete theory of the Clifford commutant: Characterization of the Clifford commutant from first principles

-for future convenience.
-This determines the number of matrices $V$, up to the linear transformation $A\in\operatorname{GL}(\mathbb{F}_{2}^{m \times m})$, see \cref{def:equivalencerelationVG}.
-We are now left to count the number of allowed anticommmutation graphs $G$ on $n$ qubits.
-The requirement for this is computed in \cref{lem:orb_ofPauli}, namely $n\geq m-r$, where $2r=\mathrm{rank}_2(G)$.
+We are now left to count the number of allowed anticommutation graphs $G$ on $n$ qubits.
+The requirement for this is computed in \cref{th:fullcommutantnk}, namely $n\geq m-r$, where $2r=\mathrm{rank}_2(G)$.
 The number $N_0(m,r)$ of $m$-dimensional symmetric matrices with zero diagonal with a given even binary rank $2r$ is given by \cref{lem:cardinalitysymf}:

 which exactly counts the number of graphs.
-Therefore, to determine the dimension of the $k$-th order commutant of the Clifford group, we use that this corresponds to the number of all even Hamming weight vector spaces of dimension $m$ times the number different anticommmutation graphs of $m$ Pauli operators allowed on $n$ qubits.
+Therefore, to determine the dimension of the $k$-th order commutant of the Clifford group, we use that this corresponds to the number of all even Hamming weight vector spaces of dimension $m$ times the number different anticommutation graphs of $m$ Pauli operators allowed on $n$ qubits.
 Hence:

 where

 and $c_{k,m,r}$ is the factor arising from the product terms in \cref{eq1dimensioncommutant}.
 In \cref{eq1dimensioncommutant}, we remark that whenever $m-n\le\lfloor\frac{m}{2}\rfloor$, then $(\#\mho_I)(k,m,r)\neq0$.
 This condition is equivalent to requiring that $m\le 2n$.
 Hence, overall $m\le \max\{k-1,2n\}$.
 We now determine simplified lower and upper bounds.
 By setting $r=\lfloor m/2\rfloor-x$ and defining $m_{0}=\min(k-1,2n)$ to choose $m=m_0-y$, we arrive at the following expression: